International Family Violence and Child Victimization Research Conference

 July 15th - July 17th, 2018

 We are so excited that it is almost that time again!
 We invite you to join us in beautiful Portsmouth, New Hampshire for our 2016 conference on family violence and youth victimization research.

-Every year, many excellent conferences on child victimization and family violence take place around the country and around the world.
-Our conferences are unique because of their research focus.
-Our conferences offer a unique opportunity for researchers and scientist/practitioners from a broad array of disciplines to come together for the purpose of sharing, integrating and critiquing accumulated knowledge on family violence.
+Our research-focused conferences offer a unique opportunity for researchers and scientist/practitioners from a broad array of disciplines to come together for the purpose of sharing, integrating and critiquing accumulated science on violence.

-Absolutely!
-At previous meetings, participants have included professionals and graduate students from psychology, sociology, psychiatry, social work, nursing, women's studies, law, criminology, criminal justice, anthropology, medicine, public health, and child development.
+The meeting is usually attended by a wide range of professionals and graduate students from psychology, sociology, psychiatry, social work, nursing, women's studies, law, criminology, criminal justice, anthropology, medicine, public health, and child development.
 Although many sessions focus on methodological issues (usually of more interest to researchers), there is also cutting-edge research on all aspects of family violence and child victimization.
 We are especially interested in encouraging students to attend and present.
 In recent years, approximately 1/3 of our attendees have been from outside the United States.
-The number of conference attendees is generally small enough to give students, and others, a chance to mingle and meet others with similar areas of interest.
-Many fruitful collaborations have arisen from our meetings.
+It is an excellent opportunity to meet and learn from people working on a wide-range of violence-related topics in a wide range of settings.